 However, as Trpanj’s area is perfect for hiking and cycling, you can reach these beaches quite easily anyway.

-What to see in Trpanj?
+What to do in Trpanj?

 Gradina – on the hill right above the harbour was a fortress